API 580 RBI Quiz Questions for Inspectors

 • D) Alloy composition charts

-Explanation: Nelson curves help evaluate high-temperature corrosion.
+Explanation: Nelson curves help evaluate high-temperature hydrogen corrosion.

-10. Which is NOT a critical variable for deterioration mechanisms?
+Which is NOT a critical variable for deterioration mechanisms?

 • A) Material of construction